Omabekee/hackbio-cancer-internship/Stage-2/report/gene-expression-analysis-report.md

 ## 1\.
 Introduction

-This report covers gene expression analysis, visualisation and interpretation, using the expression profiles of glioblastoma samples, where each value shows a gene's expression level in a specific sample.
+This report covers gene expression analysis, visualisation and interpretation using the expression profiles of glioblastoma samples, where each value shows a gene's expression level in a specific sample.

 ## 2\.
 Heatmap Visualisation and the Importance of Colour Palettes in Gene Expression Analysis